 The MSI Bravo 15 is a strong gaming laptop that provides great value.
 MSI manages to offer 16GB of RAM and a nice 1080p, 120Hz display in a laptop that prices around $1,000.
 It runs on an AMD Radeon RX 5600M and an AMD Ryzen 7 4800H processor.
 This configuration is surprisingly powerful and enables the MSI Bravo 15 to run favorably compared to other gaming laptops in its price range.

 Best Laptops for Basic Tasks

 If you are primarily going to be using your laptop for basic tasks — writing, taking notes, web browsing, watching Netflix — you won’t find a laptop that will do them better than Apple’s MacBook Air.
-Apple’s ultraportable laptop got its latest update in 2018, and the new version is somehow even thinner and lighter than the original.
+Apple’s ultraportable laptop continues to become thinner and lighter with each update, and now it is equipped with the new Apple M1 chip.
 The MacBook Air isn’t designed to handle huge multimedia projects, but it is capable of running programs like Photoshop and Illustrator with little to no problems.
 The Retina display is as beautiful as expected, making it great for media consumption and binge watching.

 Budget Alternative — ASUS Chromebook Flip C302